Engage. Invest. Transform.

 From nutrition and wellness to recipes and cooking demos, our wellness program will help you improve your health.

-Aspiring food entrepreneurs in Oakland and unincorporated Alameda County should check out our Food Business Pathways Program to obtain the tools in making consistent sales and informed decisions to grow their business.
+Food entrepreneurs should check out our Food Business Pathways Program to obtain tools, resources and coaching for growing their business.

 Bulletin Board